 Individual Award Limitations.
 The Incentive Plan contains annual individual grant limits intended to satisfy Section 162(m).
-Specifically, the maximum number of shares or cash (as applicable) which could be issued to any one individual in any fiscal year (i) pursuant to orsARs is 1,000,000 shares, (ii) pursuant to restricted stock awards intended to qualify as performance-based compensation under Section 162(m) is 500,000 shares, (iii) pursuant to RSUs intended to qualify as performance-based compensation under Section 162(m) is 500,000 shares, and (iv) pursuant to the grant of performance units intended to qualify as performance-based compensation under Section 162(m) is \$5,000,000.
-In addition, in connection with his or her initial service with Align, an individual may be granted additional awards of up to a maximum of (i) 1,000,000 shares covering options or SARs, (ii) 500,000 shares covering restricted stock awards intended to qualify as performance-based compensation under Section 162(m), is 500,000 shares covering performance-based compensation under Section 162(m), is 500,000 shares covering performance-based compensation under Section 162(m) is \$5,000,000.
-In addition, in connection with his or her initial service with Align, an individual may be granted additional awards of up to a maximum of (i) 1,000,000 shares covering options or SARs, (ii) 500,000 shares covering restricted stock awards intended to qualify as performance-based compensation under Section 162(m).
+Specifically, the maximum number of shares or cash (as applicable) which could be issued to any one individual in any fiscal year (i) pursuant to options or SARs is 1,000,000 shares, (ii) pursuant to restricted stock awards intended to qualify as performance-based compensation under Section 162(m) is 500,000 shares, (iii) pursuant to RSUs intended to qualify as performance-based compensation under Section 162(m) is 500,000 shares, and (iv) pursuant to performance shares intended to qualify as performance-based compensation under Section 162(m) is 500,000 shares, and the maximum dollar value which could be awarded to any one individual in any fiscal year pursuant to the grant of performance units intended to qualify as performance-based compensation under Section 162(m) is \$5,000,000.
+In addition, in connection with his or her initial service with Align, an individual may be granted additional awards of up to a maximum of (i) 1,000,000 shares covering options or SARs, (ii) 500,000 shares covering restricted stock awards intended to qualify as performance-based compensation under Section 162(m), (iii) 500,000 shares covering RSUs intended to qualify as performance-based compensation under Section 162(m), and (iv) 500,000 shares covering performance shares intended to qualify as performance-based compensation under Section 162(m).
 Other types of incentives payable in cash under the Incentive Plan that the Plan Administrator may determine to grant have a maximum dollar value of \$5,000,000 per fiscal year for any participant.
-No non-employee director may be granted in any fiscal year awards exceeding the lesser of (i) awards covering 100,000 shares or (ii) awards granted to such director while he or she was a consultant or employee of Align or its affiliates).
+No non-employee director may be granted in any fiscal year awards exceeding the lesser of (i) awards covering 100,000 shares or (ii) awards with a grant date fair value of greater than \$1,000,000 (other than any awards granted to such director while he or she was a consultant or employee of Align or its affiliates).